ibm-cloud-architecture/refarch-eda/docs/deployments/eventstreams/README.md

 The matching `server.properties` file is under the `deployments/eventstreams` folder.
 See parameters description in the [product documentation](https://kafka.apache.org/documentation/#brokerconfigs)

-For the release name take care to do not use a too long name as there is an issue on name length limited to 63 characters.
 You can get the details of the release with: `helm list 'green-events-streams' --tls` or access helm detail via ICP console: Here is the helm release details:

 ![](images/ies-helm-rel01.png)